ShadowBelmolve/beanpicker/README.markdown

 *  4GB RAM DDR3
 *  Arch Linux x86-64

-The speed with 10000 requests given with fork is :fork => :every and without is :fork => :master/false
+The speed with 10000 requests given 'with fork' is :fork => :every and 'without fork' is :fork => :master/false

 \# time / requests per second / cpu load

 *  MRI 1.9.2